Overview

 3. Pricing for Amazon ECS Anywhere

 With this option, you can launch and deploy containerized applications on your own infrastructure (on-premises) using an in-region ECS control plane.
-ECS Anywhere is an extension of Amazon ECS that’s ideal for you if you have significant investments in your data center already and specific compliance or regulatory obligations that require you to own and operate your infrastructure.
+ECS Anywhere is an extension of Amazon ECS that’s ideal for you if you already have significant investments in your data center and specific compliance or regulatory obligations that require you to own and operate your infrastructure.

 Amazon ECS